Marcono1234/serial-builder/serial-builder-codegen/README.md

 Requires Java 17 or newer

 :warning: Code generation should not be performed for untrusted serialization data.
-Malicious serialization data might be able to cause a denial of service, or might be able to manipulate the generated code to perform malicious actions.
+Malicious serialization data might be able to cause a denial of service for this code generation tool, or might be able to manipulate the generated code to perform malicious actions.

 ### Command line
 ```